caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 Schemes cannot be mixed, since they modify the common transport configuration (a TLS-enabled transport cannot carry both HTTPS and plaintext HTTP).
 Any explicit transport configuration will not be overwritten, and omitting schemes or using other ports will not assume a particular transport.

 When using the [network address](/docs/conventions#network-addresses) form, the network type is specified as a prefix to the upstream address.
 This cannot be combined with a URL scheme.
 As a special case, `unix+h2c/` is supported as a shortcut for the `unix/` network plus the same effects as the `h2c://` scheme.
+Port ranges are supported as a shortcut, which expands to multiple upstreams with the same host.

 Upstream addresses _cannot_ contain paths or query strings, as that would imply simultaneous rewriting the request while proxying, which behavior is not defined or supported.
 You may use the [`rewrite`](/docs/caddyfile/directives/rewrite) directive should you need this.